YoursLtd/remove-product-tabs/README.md

 # Remove Product Tabs
 [WooCommerce](https://woocommerce.com) plugin to remove product tabs from a single product page.

+## Why?
+WooCommerce lacks a setting to disable displaying product tabs on a product page.

 ## Contents

 The Remove Product Tabs plugin includes the following files: